-DAP operates in-person the 1st and 3rd Thursday’s of the month from 12 noon – 3:00 p.m. at Grace Lutheran Church, 1300 Kishwaukee Valley Road, Woodstock, IL
+DAP operates in-person the 1st and 3rd Thursday of the month from 12 noon – 3:00 p.m. at Grace Lutheran Church, 1300 Kishwaukee Valley Road, Woodstock, IL (Except when a holiday falls on that day.)

 The Direct Assistance Program (DAP) is sponsored and funded by the Woodstock Area Community Ministry (WACM).
 This program provides financial help to residents in need who live within Woodstock School District 200 boundaries.